 Working For you

-Pastor Billy J Bailey is committed to bringing a new direction and a new vision to Tennessee's House District 12 if elected to serve as the first Democrat to win in more than two decades.
+Reverend Billy J Bailey is committed to bringing a new direction and a new vision to Tennessee's House District 12, if elected to serve, as the first Democrat to win in more than two decades.

 Billy grew up being taught to chase his dreams and shoot for the stars.
 As some of his earliest childhood memories, he can remember being asked what he wanted to be when he grew up.
 Very quickly, Billy responded with "President."
 Now, most children say this and move on to become a police officer, firefighter, business leader, manager, server, and much more.
 Billy, however, never forgot his dream of becoming President someday.

 Billy first became acquainted with politics during the 2000 Presidential Election between Republican Governor, George W. Bush, and Democratic Vice President, Al Gore.
 We all remember how that election ended - more people voting for Gore, but Bush being awarded the Presidency due to multiple recounts in the State of Florida.

 Billy got involved in Debate Club in Middle School and served as the face of the Democratic Party for his Middle School, debating on behalf of Democratic Senator John Kerry in a mock debate in 8th Grade.
 Billy won.